 The 2026 PSLE brings significant syllabus changes to both Mathematics and Science, with topics removed, reorganised, and a stronger emphasis on skills over memorisation.
 For Mathematics, Speed has been removed entirely while Average and Ratio move to Primary 6.
-For Science, the Cells topic is gone, replaced by skills-based assessment.
-These changes affect the current Primary 4 cohort who will sit for PSLE in 2026.
+For Science, detailed cell-content memorisation is reduced while skills-based assessment is strengthened.
+These changes affect the 2026 PSLE cohort — students currently in Primary 6.

-As someone who has taught Primary Mathematics for over a decade at Ancourage Academy, I have been tracking these MOE syllabus updates closely.
+As someone who has taught Primary Mathematics for over a decade — including at Ancourage Academy — I have been tracking these MOE syllabus updates closely.
 Here is everything parents need to know to help their children prepare effectively.

 Why MOE Changed the PSLE Syllabus